HusseinSerag/FrontEnd-UX-Preliminary-Test-Case/README.md

 ## Task 1 - Practical Implementation

-### Overview
+## Banner Component Case Study Overview

-This task implements a responsive banner component for landing pages using Vue.js.
-The component supports both square and rectangle modes, with optional carousel functionality on mobile for the square mode.
-It displays images and call-to-action (CTA) boxes with configurable background colors, text, headings, and links.
+This project implements a banner component for landing pages.
+It supports both square and rectangle modes, with optional carousel functionality on mobile for the square mode.
+The component displays images and a call-to-action (CTA) box with configurable background and text colors, headings, and links.

-### Technical Decisions
+## Project Setup

-#### Build Tool: Vite
+### Vite
-I chose Vite over create-vue for this project due to its lightweight nature and fast development experience.
-Since this is a focused implementation of a single component, the additional boilerplate from create-vue was unnecessary.
-Vite provides the minimal setup needed while maintaining excellent development performance.
+I decided to use Vite as the build tool instead of create-vue, the official Vue project scaffolding tool.
+The reason is that this project is small and straightforward, so the additional files and configurations from create-vue were unnecessary.
+Vite provides a lightweight and fast development experience, allowing me to focus on implementing the component without extra boilerplate.

-#### TypeScript Integration
+### TypeScript
-The entire project is written in TypeScript, which has become standard in modern application development.
-All types are centrally organized in a dedicated types folder and exported where needed, maintaining clean architecture while keeping the project structure simple and maintainable.
+The project is written in TypeScript because it has become a standard in modern applications.
+All the necessary types are stored in the types folder and exported wherever needed.
+This keeps the project organized while remaining simple.

-#### Carousel Implementation
+### Carousel
-For the carousel functionality in square mode, I integrated Swiper.js, a well-established and thoroughly documented carousel library.
-This choice was based on proven reliability and extensive documentation, avoiding the need to build custom carousel logic from scratch.
+For the carousel functionality in square mode, I used Swiper.js, a well-tested and documented carousel library.
+I have previously used it in React projects, so it was familiar and allowed me to avoid reinventing the wheel.

-#### Styling Approach
+### CSS
-I used plain CSS for styling due to the straightforward nature of the requirements.
-Reusable styles are centralized in `styles.css`, while component-specific styles are contained within their respective component style tags.
-This approach maintains organization while keeping the codebase lightweight.
+I used plain CSS because the task is relatively simple.
+Any reusable styles across components are placed in styles.css, while component-specific styles are defined inside the style tag of the corresponding component.
+This approach keeps the code organized and easy to maintain.

-### Component Features

-#### Square Mode
-- Images maintain strict 1:1 aspect ratio across all screen sizes
-- Prevents image stretching and distortion
-- Optional carousel functionality on mobile with main image and thumbnail navigation
-- CTA box displays as square on desktop, narrow rectangle on mobile for optimal space usage
-- Desktop layout shows 3 boxes per row (mix of CTA and images)
-- Flexible ordering based on the items prop configuration
+## Thought Process and Decisions

+### Images and Aspect Ratio
+For square mode, it was important that images maintain a 1:1 aspect ratio and do not stretch out of shape.
+While the requirement mentioned not stretching, it was unclear what behavior was expected if images were scaled beyond their resolution.
+In real life applications we would obviously set a maximum width and height but for this test case it is not set, but I ensured that images keep a 1:1 aspect ratio regardless of screen size.
+This may result in pixelation if the image becomes very large, but it meets the described requirement.

+For the rectangle mode, the aspect ratio of the image was defined as 3:1, which aligns with typical banner layouts.

-#### Rectangle Mode
+### Carousel in Rectangle Mode
-- Displays rectangular images on desktop (3:1 aspect ratio) as background images
-- Mobile view shows square images with CTA box positioned below
-- CTA box features semi-transparent white background for text readability
-- Right-aligned CTA positioning on desktop overlay

-### Design Considerations

-#### Image Handling
-For square mode, maintaining the 1:1 aspect ratio was prioritized over preventing potential pixelation at very large sizes.
-This ensures visual consistency across all viewport sizes while meeting the core requirement of preventing image distortion.

-#### Responsive Behavior
-The component adapts seamlessly between desktop and mobile layouts, with particular attention to mobile-first design principles.
-CTA boxes transform from square to rectangular on mobile to optimize vertical space usage.

-#### Undefined Behaviors
-The requirements mentioned carousel functionality for rectangle mode in pseudocode but not in mockups.
-Since this was considered undefined behavior, carousel functionality was not implemented for rectangle mode, focusing instead on the clearly specified square mode carousel.
+The behavior of a carousel in rectangle mode was not specified in the requirements.
+It was mentioned in pseudocode but not in the mockups.
+Also from my understanding in this context, it doesn't make sense, therefore, it is considered undefined behavior to set true when mode is equal to rectangle, and I did not implement a carousel for rectangle mode.

+## Conclusion
+This project demonstrates the implementation of a flexible banner component with attention to responsive design, usability, and clarity.
+All decisions have been documented, including any assumptions made when requirements were ambiguous.

 ## Task 2 - UI/UX Mockup